The hardest part of starting an online radio is not the actual setup!

 1) NRT Radio Syndication

 Do you operate a Christian or church radio?
-New Release Today has been offering free Christian radio content since o6.
-PS.
-They also cater to internet radio station
+New Release Today has been offering free Christian radio content since 2006.
+P.S.
+They also cater to internet radio stations.

 2) FrequencyCast Radio Programme Syndication